-- v.
-As part of the withdrawal process, Acuite will seek: - Updated business information, financial statements (Audited / Provisional as applicable) & any other information it considers important / critical and management interaction. - ii.
-Payment of dues, if any.
+- iv.
+Acuite shall not assign any provisional rating to a debt instrument upon the expiry of 180 days from the date of its issuance. - v.
+Acuité will withdraw the Provisional rating in cases where the issuer fails to comply with the required actions / documentation within the applicable time period [as stated above in E i.) or E ii)], - vi.
+As part of the withdrawal process, Acuité will seek: - a) Updated business information, financial statements (Audited / Provisional as applicable) & any other information it considers important / critical and management interaction. - b) Payment of dues, if any.